allmyservos/allmyservos/README.md

 This section of the app deals with the Gyro and Accelerometer provided by the MPU6050.
 The app allows you to specify how the IMU is mounted inside of your robot and illustrates how the output will be interpreted.
 The IMU -> Sensor Data section demonstrates how IMU data is collected and processed.
 The effect of gravity on the accelerometer is demonstrated with an artificial horizon.
 The complementary filter is demonstrated with orthographic images for Roll, Pitch and Yaw.

+#### Camera

+This section makes working with the Pi Camera super easy.

+##### Manage
+This section allows the camera service to be started and stopped.
+The camera service, starts and stops the camera hardware and triggers capture and streaming events.
+The viewfinder section shows the area of the screen which will be marshalled for previewing.
+Below the viewfinder there are capture and stream buttons which.
+The capture button will either take a photo or begin shooting video.
+The stream button enabled streaming.
+Camera profiles are a collection of settings related to the camera.
+These can be used to initialize the camera.
+The current camera profile is shown on the right.
+Settings can be changed while the camera is previewing and they will be applied instantly.

+##### Shortcuts

+As long as the keyboard service is running the following keyboard shortcuts are available:
+C (Shift + c) - Start / stop the camera service
+S (Shift + s) - Toggle streaming
+Space - Start / stop video capture or capture image (depending on the record mode of the active profile)

+##### Timelapse

+This section allows one or more timelapse tasks to be setup.
+The camera can either record a still image every N seconds or N seconds of video every N seconds.
+If a timelapse task is active and the camera service is running then the camera will be recording.
+As the task runs, it takes a note of all the media it creates.
+Use the 'media' button to view a list of media recorded by the task.

+##### Media

+This section provides basic file manager functionality to make finding the files the camera has created easier.
+The camera saves files in '/files/camera/still' and '/files/camera/video' Files are named using this format:
+[Image|Clip]-[timestamp].[extension]

 #### Settings